The Board

 As a volunteer, Elizabeth was Chief Guide for the UK for 5 years and continues as an active volunteer.

 Mrs Burnley was appointed as a Lay Assistant in January 2016 for three years.
-Further to this, she was appointed as a Lay Board Member from August 2018 for four years, until August 2022.
+Further to this, she was appointed as a Lay Board Member from August 2018 for four years.
+In August 2022 her term was extended a further four years, until August 2026.

 Board Member Position: Lay Member